 Sandra Gail Lambert writes fiction and memoir that is often about the body and its relationship to the natural world.
 She is a 2018 NEA Creative Writing Fellow, and her memoir, A Certain Loneliness, will be published by the University of Nebraska Press in 2018.

-Excerpts from her novel, The River’s Memory (Twisted Road/2014),have won prizes from Big Fiction Magazine and the Saints and Sinners Short Fiction Contest.
-Her writing has also appeared in a variety of other journals and anthologies including New Letters, The Southern Review, Brevity, the North American Review, Hippocampus, The Weekly Rumpus, and Water~Stone Journal.
+Excerpts from her debut novel, The River’s Memory (Twisted Road/2014),have won prizes from Big Fiction Magazine and the Saints and Sinners Short Fiction Contest.
+Her writing has also appeared in a variety of other journals and anthologies including The Southern Review, Brevity, the North American Review, New Letters and Women’s Best Travel Writing, Vol. 11.
 Her work has received Pushcart nominations, and her essay “The Last Period” is a “Best of the Net” finalist.
 She is also co-editor, along with Sarah Einstein, of the anthology Older Queer Voices: The Intimacy of Survival.

 Sandra lives with her partner in Gainesville, Florida—a home base for trips to her beloved rivers and marshes.